silentdiverchris/Jiminy/README.md

 At some point I might put a WPF front end on it, then might revisit that decision but probably not, there would still be the problem of the changes being overwritten.

 Perhaps a JavaScript button could pop up a dialogue where changes were made and the the changed tag text put the clipboard so it could be pasted into the Markdown.
 That would save some typing, but at the cost of clicking checkboxes, selecting from dropdowns etc. which would be slower and more disruptive to the 'flow'.
 The main problem is getting to the correct line in the source file to make the change and it wouldn't help with that.

-I was thinking of having a JavaScript button that just hides an item, or moves it to a 'Hidden' tab.
-It'd just reappear when the browser refreshes but, could be good for popping off items and marking dailies as done

-How much use this would be depends on how often the output gets refreshed, though perhaps it could store the id of each hidden item in browser local storage or something and re-hide them on refresh if the source tags hadn't changed.

-=b:maybe-enh= Button to temporarily move an item to a 'Hidden' tab.
-=b:n-enh= Generate a unique id for each item from hash of full file path and line number, use as html element name on each item card, for use in hiding items and whatever else.

 ## Configuration file
 Everything is defined in a fairly large appsettings.json file in the directory the program runs from.